scikit-hep/resample/README.rst

       # data
       d = [1, 2, 6, 3, 5]

-      # this call is all you need to do
+      # this call is all you need
       stdev_of_mean = variance(np.mean, d) ** 0.5

       print(f"bootstrap {stdev_of_mean:.2f}")